Creating Your CfA Account

 Daily parking permits are issued in the HCO Administrative Office and can be

-purchased on line now (full day permits, not 2 or 4 hour permits).
+purchased online now by credit card (full day permits, not 2 or 4 hour permits).
+One day permits may be obtained online with a credit card.
+Please click

 for parking information provided by Harvard University.